Fraser-Greenlee/open-app/README.md

 # open-idle
-Open your current python file in IDLE
+A brackets extension to allow you to open current python file in IDLE.